I knew when I signed up for motherhood that there would be sleep loss. I tried to mentally prepare myself for this by

 My son started consistently sleeping for longer stretches (approx. 8 hours) after I figured out that he needs to be left to fall asleep on his own.
 This happened around 2 months of age.

-One of these was his swaddle.
-We wrapped that sucker around him tight for the first 3 months of his life.
+One of these was his swaddle blankets.
+We wrapped them around him tight for the first 3 months of his life.
 It seemed to be comforting as he would push against it.
 Swaddles are a safe way to keep your baby warm at night as they will not come unwound and cover their little heads.

 Check out my brutally honest review of the DockATot to figure out if it is worth the money.
 (It’s so dang expensive!)

 Sleeping at last!

 Around 5 months of age Connor was generally sleeping from 7 pm to 7 am, with only occasional nights of wakefulness and night feeds.

 There is a sleep regression around 4-5 months of age due to a big leap in development, however this does not last long and sticking to the bedtime routine helps immensely to get past this stage.

 I want to breifly address cosleeping.
-There are many moms that find this is the golden egg for getting more sleep at an earlier age.
+There are many moms that find this is the ticket for getting more sleep at an earlier age.